-opt_help(+OptsSpec, -Help)
+opt_help(+OptsSpec, -Help:atom)

-Returns a help string (atom), synthesized from the help descriptions in OptsSpec.
+True when Help is a help string synthesized from OptsSpec.

 A.17 library(ordsets): Ordered set manipulation

 Ordered sets are lists with unique elements sorted to the standard order of terms (see sort/2).
 Exploiting ordering, many of the set operations can be expressed in order N rather than N^2 when dealing with unordered sets that may contain duplicates.
 The library(ordsets) is available in a number of Prolog implementations.
 Our predicates are designed to be compatible with common practice in the Prolog community.
 The implementation is incomplete and relies partly on library(oset), an older ordered set library distributed with SWI-Prolog.
 New applications are advised to use library(ordsets).